DataDog/integrations-core/docs/developer/process/integration-release.md

         shasum -a 256 datadog_checks_dev/datadog_checks/dev/tooling/commands/ci/setup.py
         ```

-    1. Checkout and pull the most recent version of the `master` branch.
+    1. If any artifact mismatches, check out and pull the most recent version of the `master` branch.

         ```
         git checkout master